umbel/awslogin/README.md

   5. Each federated profile must have a valid **account_number** and **user_role**
   6. The `-c` switch can create a fresh skeleton `~/.aws/credentials` file

 **NOTE:** This utility introduces and uses three new special variables (profile_name, account_number, and user_role) without breaking any of the original AWS `~/.aws/credentials` file functionality.
-If you find that it does, please let me know.
+If you find that this breaks something, please let me know.

 ## Installation
 Note that this has only been tested on macOS: